milesconrad/surph/README.md

 # surph
 A basic top-down endless game made using C++ and the SFML (version 2.6.x) library.
 The objective is to dodge all of the boulders coming at you from the top of the screen, using the left and right arrow keys.
 Should run on all systems.

-## Compilation
+## Download & Compilation
-The process is basic, be sure CMake is installed on your system and run
+The process is basic, be sure CMake is installed on your system first

+Clone with `git clone --recursive` to include the correct version of SFML in the download

+Compile with
 - `cmake .`
 - `make`